ubc-subbots/software-start-here/README.md

 # ROS 2 Installation

-To install ROS 2, follow the tutorial here, https://index.ros.org/doc/ros2/Installation/Foxy/Linux-Install-Debians/, please install the desktop version.
+To install ROS 2, follow the tutorial [here](https://index.ros.org/doc/ros2/Installation/Foxy/Linux-Install-Debians/), please install the desktop version.

 Next, you will need to install the ROS 2 build tools (Colcon).
-Please follow the guide here: https://index.ros.org/doc/ros2/Tutorials/Colcon-Tutorial/
+Please follow the guide [here](https://index.ros.org/doc/ros2/Tutorials/Colcon-Tutorial/)

 # ROS 2 Beginners Guide

-The ROS 2 Wiki contains many helpful tutorials that teach the fundamentals of the operating system.
+The [ROS 2 Wiki](https://index.ros.org/doc/ros2/Tutorials/) contains many helpful tutorials that teach the fundamentals of the operating system.
 We recommend completing as many of them as you need to from the Beginners set.
 As well, any other tutorials beyond would be benefical.

 # The challenge